zcbenz/yacci/README.md

 # pacc – PHP yACC

-Parser generator (currently generates recursive descent parser and canonical LR(1) parser) for PHP.
+Parser generator which generated standard C code, written in PHP.

+This project is forked from [pacc](https://github.com/jakubkulhan/pacc), which generated PHP code.

 ## Get ready